zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.2 Revision 3 active-X
+Version 9.3 active-X

+New GUI functions
+Png support using GDI+
+Pointers for groups

 From version 9.0 revision 50: